 The Graduate Division Office

-The Graduate Division Office is located on the first floor, Administration Building.
+The Graduate Division Office is located at 107 N. Franklin Street.
 The coordinator of graduate programs and the staff of the Graduate Division Office are available to answer questions about graduate programs, application procedures, course schedules and registrations, and any other matters relating to graduate study.
 Office hours are Monday-Friday 8:30 a.m.-4:30 p.m.
 Voice mail is available 24 hours a day.
 The Graduate Division telephone number is 570-208-5991.
 Fax: 570-208-8027.
 E-mail may be sent to firstname.lastname@example.org.

 Information about graduate course offerings is available from the Graduate Division Office at the number listed above and on the Graduate Division website (www.kings.edu/admissions/graduate).

 The College is accredited by the Commission of Higher Education of the Middle States Association of Colleges and Schools.
 Its accreditation dates continuously from 1955.
 All graduate degree programs have been approved by the Pennsylvania Department of Education (PDE).